 for they think they will be heard because of their many words…” – Matthew 6:7

 This is what I want to model when I lead others in prayer…

 – That God is approachable, near, and not judging our performance.

 – That God does not need a certain form of language to hear us.

-– That God hears because of grace not because of any technique, method, or wisdom on our part!
+– That God hears in grace, not because of any technique, method, or trick!

 – That God wants our heart.